Algebraic Neural Networks: Stability to Deformations: Algebraic Filters

 \section{Algebraic Filters}

-Algebraic signal processing (ASP) provides a framework for understanding and generalizing traditional signal processing exploiting the representation theory of algebras~\cite{algSP0, algSP1, algSP2, algSP3}.
+Algebraic signal processing (ASP) provides a framework for understanding and generalizing traditional signal processing exploiting the representation theory of algebras~\cite{algSP0, algSP1, algSP2, algSP3}; see Figure \ref{fig_1}.
 In ASP, a signal model is defined as the triple

-in which $\ccalA$ is an associative algebra with unity, $\ccalM$ is a vector space with inner product, and $\rho:\ccalA\rightarrow\text{End}(\ccalM)$ is a homomorphism between the algebra $\ccalA$ and the set of endomorphisms in the vector space $\ccalM$.
+in which $\ccalA$ is an associative algebra with unity, $\ccalM$ is a vector space with inner product, and $\rho:\ccalA\to\text{End}(\ccalM)$ is a homomorphism between the algebra $\ccalA$ and the set of endomorphisms of the vector space $\ccalM$.
 The elements in \eqref{eqn_ASP_signal_model} are tied together by the notion of a representation which we formally define next.
-In this paper we further restrict attention to commutative algebras $\ccalA$.

-\begin{definition}[Representation] A representation of the associative algebra $\ccalA$ is a vector space $\ccalM$ equipped with a homomorphism $\rho:\ccalA\rightarrow\text{End}(\ccalM)$, i.e., a linear map preserving multiplication and unit. \end{definition} When denoting a representation of a given algebra we will use a pair consisting of the vector space and the homomorphism, for instance with the notation in definition~\ref{def_representation} the representation of the algebra $\mathcal{A}$ is denoted by $(\mathcal{M},\rho)$.
-The class of representations of an algebra $\mathcal{A}$ is denoted as $\mathsf{Rep}\{\mathcal{A}\}$.
+\begin{definition}[Representation] A representation $(\ccalM,\rho)$ of the associative algebra $\ccalA$ is a vector space $\ccalM$ equipped with a homomorphism $\rho:\ccalA\to\text{End}(\ccalM)$, i.e., a linear map preserving multiplication and unit. \end{definition}

 In an ASP model, signals are elements of the vector space $\ccalM$, and filters are elements of the algebra $\ccalA$.
-Thus, the vector space $\ccalM$ deteremines the objects of interest and the algebra $\ccalA$ the rules of the operations that define a filter.
+Thus, the vector space $\ccalM$ determines the objects of interest and the algebra $\ccalA$ the rules of the operations that define a filter.
 The homomorphism $\rho$ translates the abstract operators $a\in\ccalA$ into concrete operators $\rho(a)$ that act on signals $\bbx$ to produce filter outputs

 The algebraic filters in \eqref{eqn_ASP_filter_outputs} generalize the convolutional processing of time signals -- see Example \ref{ex_DTSP}.
 Our goal in this paper is to use them to generalize convolutional neural networks (Section \ref{sec_Algebraic_NNs}) and to study their fundamental stability properties (Section \ref{sec:perturbandstability}).
 Generators, which we formally define next, are important for the latter goal.